vrikodar/P4ck3t/P4ck3t.md

 *Also Noted that CDP would only show Directly connected Devices by Default*

 **command**: `show cdp neighbour details` {to see more details about the connected devices}

+*Note that CDP will still work if no IP address is configured on a directly connected neighbouring device because CDP does not rely on IP*